jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 3
 -
 ; Building,Edifice
-A monument is an impressive stone structure built to commemorate a historical event, honor a beloved leader, memorialize a tragedy, or simply serve as an artistic display.
+A monument is an impressive stone <<structure|Settlement-Structures>> built to commemorate a historical event, honor a beloved leader, memorialize a tragedy, or simply serve as an artistic display.

 **Lots** 1; **Cost** 1 Stone